 St. Johns County is one of the highest-income counties in the United States.
 Beautiful beaches, lush nature preserves, and historic attractions in near by St Augustine comprise St. Johns County, as well as a fantastic public school system.
 Developers are building some of the most popular master planned neighborhoods in North East Florida like Palencia, Nocatee & The World Golf Village, and speaking of golf there are a plethora of private and public courses to chose from in the area.

 Traffic to the neighborhoods around 210 can get pretty thick during rush hour although improvements to the 210 exit have been completed recently to help ease congestion.
-St. Johns in general consists of pockets of quite neighborhoods, but one can still find some great pubs and lively late night establishments in and around the city of St Augustine.
+St. Johns in general consists of pockets of quiet neighborhoods, but one can still find some great pubs and lively late night establishments in and around the city of St. Augustine.

 Festivals of all types are typically going on in St Augustine through out the year, including Founders Day, Mendez Day, Greek Landing Day, the Minorcan Festival and the Gamble Rogers Folk Festival.